NatalijaKostovska/mobile-app-clockin/README.md

 - Log in with your employer or employee credentials
 - Use the app to clock in and out, view schedules, and request time off

-## Contributing

-Contributions to the Employee Time Tracking App are welcome.
-To contribute, follow these steps:

-- Fork the repository: `git fork https://github.com/your-username/employee-time-tracking-app.git`
-- Make changes to the code
-- Submit a pull request

-## License

-The Employee Time Tracking App is licensed under the MIT License.